 – Excess variety does not allow the wrestler to track progress and force adaptation, aka get stronger & faster.
 So if you’re going crazy switching the workouts all the time, you will hinder strength gains.
 More so than people know, lifting weights is a skill.

 Learning how to properly Squat, Deadlift, Clean, etc requires repetition.
 Strength is a skill.

 I like to have our wrestlers follow a program for 2 or 3 weeks and focus on making progress, doing better than week 1.
-I explain this entire training system in The Underground Strength Coach Cert.
+I explain this entire training system in The Encyclopedia of Underground Strength.